todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 ### Shaping a project through contributions

 Most open source projects welcome contributions with open arms.
-This gives everyone the opportunity to take a part in shaping the project by putting in work, by contributing.
+This gives everyone the opportunity to take a part in shaping the project by putting in work.
 This way a project can be adapted to serve the business interests of particular users, especially when these needs are also appealing to others.

+It is more effective to spend 20% effort on adapting an existing solution to your use case instead of spending 100% effort on building your completely own solutions.

+Open source allows customers to directly implement and add their requirements to the solutions.
+If done and managed well this avoids over-specialization of the technology and allows to keep using the technology in different contexts.

 Even when the original authors are reluctant to contributions, open source licenses always allow to fork the project as a last resort.
 Then you can develop it independently of the original authors yourself.
 While this is not a desirable situation it gives a guarantee that changes can not be completely blocked.
 It also gives the original project an incentive to look for ways how to accommodate contributions.